RoryAJames/TorontoDevelopmentApplications/README.md

 - Whether the application is located in a site or area that has a specific policy.

-- The number of households deemed to be in core housing need in the neighbourhood that the application is located in.
+- The average income of the neighbourhood that the application is located in.

 I will note that neighbourhoods were found to be statistically significant in predicting an applications status.
 However there are 132 neighbourhoods in Toronto.
 Including this as a feature would greatly increase the models complexity and dimensionality.
 Since neighbourhoods can be consolidated down to councils, I opted for not including it as a feature in the prediction model.